 - TAKT Time Formula = 480/24 = 20 minutes/form

-This means that the staff would have to work at a speed of 20 minutes per form in order to meet the customer’s needs or demands.
+This means that the staff would have to work at a speed of 20 minutes per form to meet the customer’s needs or demands.
 This calculation makes several implicit assumptions, so let’s look at these first.

 - The above calculation doesn’t factor in work done in parallel, meaning that more than one person is working on the same form at the same time.
 To illustrate: Jane does step A of the work in 10 minutes, while Rodney does step B of the work in 5 minutes—in parallel.
 Then, Gigi reconciles the two pieces in 2 minutes.
 The TAKT Time per form in terms of delivery is 12 minutes.

 - TAKT Time assumes a constant daily demand during the day; if demand fluctuates during the day, TAKT Time needs to be adjusted.

 Interested in learning Lean Six Sigma and its importance?
 Check out the Lean Six Sigma Green Belt Certification course preview.